Bangladesh shocked by rise in sex crimes, child rape | The China Post

 BMP came up with these figures by counting incidents reported in 14 national newspapers during the first half of the year.

-But observers say the real number could be far higher, pointing out that many victims do not report sex crimes due to the pervasive fear of being blamed for the rape or ostracized and disowned by their families.
+But observers say the real number is likely to be far higher, pointing out that many victims do not report sex crimes due to the pervasive fear of being blamed for the rape or ostracized and disowned by their families.

 Read more: More Bangladeshi girls harassed online than ever